UniversalDependencies/UD_Italian-Old/README.md

 It is a treebank of Old Italian, specifically  Florentine.
 The Comedy was composed between approximately 1306 and 1321.

-The treebank also includes enhanced dependency annotation, with a specific focus on the `orphan` dependency relation.
-For the criteria adopted in the enhanced annotation, please refer to the paper "«Are you Afraid of Ghosts?» A Proposal for Busting Predicate Ellipsis in Universal Dependencies" (Corbetta et al., 2025).

 # Introduction

 This treebank includes 3 419 sentences (122 038 syntactic words) and is a literary text (poetry).
 It is divided into three sections, known as Cantiche: Inferno, Purgatorio, and Paradiso.
 Specifically, Inferno includes 1 228 sentences and 41 368 syntactic words; Purgatorio consists of 1 174 sentences and 41 277 syntactic words; while Paradiso contains 1 017 sentences and 39 393 syntactic words.